Half of all the adults in the UK currently own a pet, but it's not always straightforward to find a pet-friendly rental home.

-If you’ve previously rented, ask your former landlord for a reference to prove that your pet has been well behaved and caused no issues at the property.
-This will reassure prospective landlords that you are a responsible owner and that there is no cause for concern if they choose you as their tenant.
+If you’ve previously rented, ask former landlords for references to prove that your pet has been well behaved and caused no issues at the property.

 4. Introduce your pet to your landlord

-Another way to put your potential landlord’s mind at ease is to have them meet your pet in advance, although this is really only relevant with dogs.
+Another way to put your potential landlord’s mind at ease is to have them meet your pet in advance.
+This is usually most relevant with dogs.

 Always be upfront with your landlord about keeping pets in a property.

-If they discover, through property inspections or, worse, through complaints from other tenants in the block, that you are keeping a pet without consent, you could find yourself in trouble.
+If they discover, through property inspections or complaints from neighbours, that you are keeping a pet without consent, you could find yourself in trouble.